 The Coders Lexicon has a straight forward mission… to provide the simplest advice, facts and easy to use code snippets for programmers of all skill levels.
 In addition to that, provide a place where programmers can learn and grow.
 We will achieve this goal through the use of good naming conventions, simple in code documenting, tutorial style explanations, adequate testing and having a modular focus.
 Only then can we ensure that we deliver strong and timely solutions to all programmers.

-Martyr2 is a 18+ year veteran programmer from Vancouver, Canada.
-He works for a hot telecommunications software development company which has products in some of the world’s largest telecoms and on millions of desktops and mobile devices; including iOS and Android.
-He has also worked for a variety of different companies developing software in the education, travel and retail industries.
+Martyr2 is a 25+ year veteran programmer from Vancouver, Canada.
+He works for a hot software development company which works on high-end physics simulation for some of the biggest electronics makers and chip manufacturers in the world.
+He has also worked for a variety of different companies developing software in the telecommunications, education, travel and retail industries.

-Over the last 8+ years he has spent his time on Dream.In.Code, a very popular programming forum, where he achieved the rank of Mentor and founded his blog called the Programming Underground.
+Over the last 14+ years he has spent his time on Dream.In.Code, a very popular programming forum (now closed), where he achieved the rank of Mentor and founded his blog called the Programming Underground.
+He currently is a paid contributor to the Sitepoint.com Blog where he writes about web architecture and technology.
+He also answers several community questions there almost daily.
 While helping thousands of programmers over the years, Martyr2 decided that there needed to be a place where good code could gather and be found by those new and old to the industry… a reference library if you will.
 This resource would then contain things that are quick to find, easy to implement and simple to understand.
 The Coders Lexicon is this resource.